coderefinery/testing/_episodes/01-motivation.md

 ## Tests help developers of your code

-- Satisfying instant visual feedback
-- Avoid coding constipation
-- Avoid "gold-plating" the code
 - Tests make it possible to refactor the code
 - Code is unsustainable without runnable tests and becomes legacy software

----

-## Tests facilitate external contributions

-Tests can be good documentation of what the code is capable to do and how it is supposed to be used since the tests are **documentation which is up to date by definition**.
+- Documentation which is up to date by definition

-Easier for external developers to contribute to the project without breaking your code.
+- Easier for external developers to contribute to the project without breaking your code

 Suiting up to modify untested code:

 <img src="{{ site.baseurl }}/img/suit.jpg" style="width: 400px;"/>

-Easier for you to accept contributions from others knowing that functionality has been preserved.

 ---

 ## Tests help managing complexity

-- Help to identify dependencies when modularizing and encapsulating code
-- Unit tests sharpen and document interfaces
-- Enable reuse and migration
-- Faster coding: allows to make big changes quickly; refactoring
-- You start with design; often leads to better design
 - Well structured code is easy to test
+- Badly structured code is difficult to test automatically
 - **Tests guide towards modular code structure**

 #### Good code: pure and easy to test